Queatz/vessel/README.md

 Otherwise known as: *Don't Repeat Yourself*

 It shouldn't ever be easier to write equivalent logic two times.
 Abstract and reference it.
+Single source of truth, always, no exceptions, period.
 A codebase should be able to scale up without amounting technical debt.
 Everything is decoupled and easy to hot swap.
 This is made even cleaner with built-in dependency injection.
 See [Dependency Injection](https://github.com/Queatz/vessel/wiki/Dependency-Injection)

 **Vessel cares about: You**